Skip to main content

 Data View - RFM Segments

-The RFM Segments model contains aggregated analytical data about customer segments created on the basis of RFM (Recency, Frequency, Monetary) analysis.
+The RFM Segments model contains aggregated analytical data regarding customer segments created based on RFM analysis (Recency, Frequency, Monetary).
 This model enables comprehensive analysis of characteristics, purchasing behaviors, and business value of individual customer segments.

 Requirements: